fetchai/docs-archived/docs/etch-language/variables.md

 ## StructuredData

-A `StructuredData` type is another Map type containing key/value pairs.
+`StructuredData` is another Map type containing key/value pairs.

 Declare a `StructuredData` type with `var variable_name = StructuredData();`.

 Add key/value pairs with the `variable_name.set(key, value);` function.

-The `StructuredData` type has no appreciable size limit.
+* There is no appreciable size limit.

+* Keys must be strings.

+* No duplicate keys allowed.

-Keys must be strings.
-A duplicate key overrides the previous duplicate entry.
+* A duplicate key overrides the previous duplicate entry.

-Values can be any primitive, string, or array of primitives.
+* Values can be any primitive, string, or array of primitives.

 An important difference to the `Map` type is that a `StructuredData` type can generate `yaml`, `json`, or similar.